delabassee/java-lab/lab7-record.md

 } else Util.sendError(response, 400, "getAll - no speaker found!?");
 ```

-If you build and test the application, it should behave like before.

-You can notice that using Records leads to a more concise, more readable code when it comes to model data aggregates!
-Shortly, when JSONB frameworks will support Records, the marshaling/unmarshaling between JSON payload and Records will be transparent.
-That will again simplify things as you won't have to use the JSONP API to add to the Record, a method to return its JSON representation!

-📝 Make sure to add support Records to all `SpeakerService.java` methods (`getByCompany`, `getByTrack`, `getSpeakersById`) as you just did for the `getAll` method.
+📝 Make sure to do this for all `SpeakerService.java` methods (`getByCompany`, `getByTrack`, `getSpeakersById`) as you just did for the `getAll` method.

+This approach, while more cumbersome, shows that methods can be added to customize records.

 ## Local Records (optional)

 When you are developing applications, think how many times you are creating intermediate values that are a simple group of variables?
 That should be very frequent!
-The Record feature is perfect to cope with such use-case.
+The Record feature is perfect to cope with such a use-case.

 Local Record is a feature introduced in the second Record preview in JDK 15.
-Local Records offer a convenient option to declare a record inside a method, close to the code which manipulates the variables.
+Local Records offer a convenient option to declare a record inside a method, close to where it is used.

 For this exercise, let's pretend that you want to return a simpler form of Speaker, ex. just the last name/first name pair and the company.